gnmiller/NachOSFinalProject/README.md

 		The expected output should be nothing.

 ## Process Management System Calls
+	* This test suite tests the execution for the Exec() and Join() calls.
+		The parent process Exec()s two children with arguements specified in args.
+		The parent then joins each child in turn.
+After which the parent is given a bogus Id for a child and attempted to Join with it.

 ## Dazzle
 	* Our implementation does not present any particularly "dazzling" features beyond what was required.